quadrismegistus/literarytextmining/01_setup/1B_installation_instructions.md

 1. Check if you already have git installed: ```git --version```

-2. If you get an error, download and install git: [https://git-scm.com/download](https://git-scm.com/download)
+2. If you get an error, download and install git: [https://git-scm.com/download](https://git-scm.com/download).
+Then try `git --version` again.

 3. If you get this error: